 1. By pressing the Windows key along with the ‘I‘ key you can access the Settings.

 2. Now, click on “Network and Internet“.

-3. Now, scroll down through the right hand side of Sett ings window and click on “Network reset” to reset the network to default state.
+3. Now, scroll down through the right-hand side of the Settings window and then you have to click on “Network reset“.

 Restart your computer.

 After rebooting your computer, try to launch Google Chrome again.

 Sambit is a Mechanical Engineer By qualification who loves to write about Windows 10 and solutions to weirdest possible problems.